splewis/csgo-pug-setup/README.md

 ### For developers
-There is some limited extension support in the form of some natives and forwards.
+There is some extension support in the form of some natives and forwards.
 See [pugsetup.inc](scripting/include/pugsetup.inc).

 An example of these in use is in [pugsetup_teamnames.sp](scripting/pugsetup_teamnames.sp).